gdg-galway/codelab-react-introduction/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!

-## That's it, for now!

 I hope you have enjoyed this codelab and I invite you to check our other tuts on https://github.com/gdg-galway.

 You can also join our community and find us on the following platforms: